 Hours Mon - Fri 8:30 am - 7:30 pm, Sat - Sun 10 am - 2:30 pm

 Other locations around Los Angeles: Free testing for residents of Los Angeles County - sites are operated by the City or County of LA, or a partner group.
 Some are walk-in clinics, and others are drive-up sites.
 Many offer testing without appointments.

 - Home collection kits for COVID PCR testing - these are available for order online through several commercial laboratories, including LabCorp/Pixel, Quest, and others.
 These kits allow you to collect a specimen sample (such as nasal swab) at home, and send the sample via expedited mail to a commercial lab that then runs the kit.
 Turnaround time can be several days, depending on the volume of testing the lab is doing.
 Most of these kits do NOT require a doctor's order.

 Home rapid Antigen test - this is a kit you can purchase online or at a pharmacy for home use.
 It provides a result within 10-15 minutes, but may not be as sensitive as the PCR tests run through commercial laboratories.
-Some of these kits may require a doctor's prescription, others do not.

 Schedule an appointment with your doctor to find out how, when, and where to get tested for antibodies.